Ryuhou-Kai/Kai/README.md

 - The Bot Token for the main server will be set active in a release cmake preset
 - Rest is the same as in Debug
 - Dont't use this for feature testing

->Tested with clion.
+-
 >[!WARNING]
->Known to have problems with code editors who don't provide a toolchain on windows, e.g vs code, work wizhout issues on linux!
+>Known to have problems with code editors which don't provide a toolchain on windows, e.g vs code, works without issues on linux!
 I use Arch btw